KyleMayes/vulkanalia/tutorial/book/src/presentation/window_surface.md

 }
 ```

 Next, we'll modify the `QueueFamilyIndices::get` method to look for a queue family that has the capability of presenting to our window surface.
-The function to check for that is [`vk::KhrSurfaceExtension::get_physical_device_surface_support_khr`](https://docs.rs/vulkanalia/latest/vulkanalia/vk/trait.KhrSurfaceExtension.html#method.get_physical_device_surface_support_khr), which takes the physical device, queue family index. and surface as parameters and returns whether presentation is supported for that combination of physical device, queue family, and surface.
+The function to check for that is `get_physical_device_surface_support_khr`, which takes the physical device, queue family index. and surface as parameters and returns whether presentation is supported for that combination of physical device, queue family, and surface.

 Modify `QueueFamilyIndices::get` to find a presentation queue family index below where a graphics queue family index is found.